ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 	.AddJsonFile("config.json")
 ```

-The JSON file is not optional and since we inherit from the original web **"Startup"**, our **"TestStartup"** class runs the same code thus requiring the **"config.json"** file to be present.
-(Un)fortunately the base project directory will be the output directory of the test project and the test runner will search for the file there.
-While we may make the **"config.json"** optional, it may lead to unexpected behaviour and exceptions so our best option here is to copy the same file into the test project and change all important values with dummy ones.
-Copy-pasting is not a good practice but letting the tests touch and read the original application configuration values like database connection strings, security passwords and potentially others is even worse.
-Additionally, only copying the file is not enough for it to end up in the output directory so we need to add it explicitly in the test assembly's **"project.json"** configuration.
+The JSON file is not optional, and since we inherit from the original web **"Startup"**, our **"TestStartup"** class runs the same code thus requiring the **"config.json"** file to be present.
+(Un)fortunately, the base project directory will be the output directory of the test project, and the test runner will search for the file there.
+We may make the **"config.json"** optional, but it may lead to unexpected behavior and exceptions in our web application, so our best option here is to copy the same file into the test project and change all important values with dummy ones.
+Copy-pasting is not a good practice but letting the tests touch and read the original application configuration values like database connection strings, security passwords, and potentially others is even worse.
+Additionally, only copying the file is not enough for it to end up in the output directory, so we need to add it explicitly in the test assembly's **"project.json"** configuration.

-**Third**, as we noticed Visual Studio does not run the discovered tests for all specified frameworks.
-This is why we went to the console and tried running there.
+**Third**, we noticed Visual Studio does not run the discovered tests for all specified frameworks, so we went to the console and tried running them there.
 Unfortunately, the test failed for the **"net451"** framework.
 The reason is simple.
-The full framework did not save and store our project references and dependencies.
-This is why all the required test plugin classes could not be loaded when using "net451".
-By setting the **"preserveCompilationContext"** option to **"true"** the compiler will store the dependencies information into a file from where later during runtime it can be read successfully.
+The full framework does not save and store our project references and dependencies, so all the required test plugin classes could not be loaded.
+By setting the **"preserveCompilationContext"** option to **"true"** the compiler will store the dependencies information into a JSON file from where later during runtime it can be read successfully.

 ## Error messages

 To finish this section let's make the test fail because of an invalid assertion just to see what happens.
-Instead of testing for **"View"**, make it assert for any other action result, for example **"BadRequest"**:
+Instead of testing for **"View"**, make it assert for any other action result. **"BadRequest"**, for example:

 ```c#
 [Fact]